 - Medical monitoring is provided by your current primary care professional.

-- As this service is voluntary in nature, at any point you may decline further care with the option of re-engaging in services 2 months after discharge.
-After 6 months, a new referral would be required.
+- As this service is voluntary in nature, at any point you may decline further care with the option of re-engaging in services after 1 year.

 Day Treatment Service (DTS):